-From 1st April 2013 Business Rates Retention has come into effect whereby local authorities retain 50% of the business rates collected for the area and pay the remaining 50% to central government.
+Under the Business Rates Retention local authorities retain 50% of the business rates collected for the area and pay the remaining 50% to central government.
 The percentages retained in the area are St Albans City and District Council 40% and Hertfordshire County Council 10%.
-In addition the government has set a level of business rates funding deemed to be applicable to each area and every Council receives a top-up (if business rates collected are below this deemed level of funding) or pays a tariff (if business rates collected are above this deemed level of funding), which in our case was £22,631,000.
+In addition the government has set a level of business rates funding deemed to be applicable to each area and every Council receives a top-up (if business rates collected are below this deemed level of funding) or pays a tariff (if business rates collected are above this deemed level of funding), which in our case was £23,071,542 (2013/2014 £22,631,000).

 The Government has also stated that no local authority will suffer a reduction in business rate income of more than 7.5% of its Business Rates funding baseline.
-St Albans City and District Council qualified for this safety net payment and expects to be refunded £1,108,000 from central government in 2014/2015.
-This has been accrued as income in the 2013/2014 accounts.
+St Albans City and District Council qualified for this safety net payment and expects to be refunded £1,717,000 (20134/2014 £1,108,000) from central government in 2015/2016.
+This has been accrued as income in the 2014/2015 accounts.